 Joint passive resistance is a property of the non-contractile tissues, such as the tendon, sarcolemma, endomysium, perimysium and epimysium [6, 8-10], structural proteins such as titin [11], and inactive muscle fibres.
 Active resistance is a property of contracting muscle fibres.
 Some investigators report musculotendinous extensibility being moderately related to passive stiffness, and weakly related to active stiffness [9].
 An investigation by Halbertsma et al.[7], reported an association between hamstring extensibility and LBP, but no differences in passive stiffness between LBP patients and controls.
 Overall, there is a lack of agreement in the literature as to whether passive muscle resistance is related to extensibility [9, 12].
 Further, any relationship between extensibility, passive and active stiffness and activities of daily living (ADLs) in LBP patients remains to be determined.

-It has been found that muscle resistive properties can be affected by LBP [6, 13, 14], and these may be responsible for the reduced leg swing, step length and gait velocity often observed in LBP subjects when compared with healthy controls [15-18].
+It has been reported that muscle resistive properties may be altered in subjects with LBP [6, 13, 14], and these could be responsible for the reduced leg swing, step length and gait velocity often observed in LBP subjects when compared with healthy controls [15-18].
 During the late swing phase of walking, the activation of biceps femoris is increased in LBP [18], indicating altered active factors.
 Identifying alterations to passive or active components may be a useful tool for the clinical assessment of LBP, and the first stage in developing effective physical therapy-based treatment strategies.

 The purpose of the present study was to assess total hip and passive hip extensor moments in people with LBP during the hip flexion component of walking, and to compare them with pain-free controls.
 Passive hip moments were calculated as a product of hip and knee angle using a dynamic biomechanical model.
 Further comparisons were made of total hip power and work done during hip flexion and the complete gait cycle.